 We are then left with the situation, which appears to be increasingly common particularly in the retail sector, where a member of staff is employed specifically to monitor the sanitisation unit.
 Whether for security purpose or monitoring for when sanitiser liquid needs replenishing, this again is an additional cost consideration.

-Six months into the pandemic, it is becoming increasingly clear that provision of hand sanitisation systems is not going to be a short-term fix.
+More than six months into the pandemic, it is becoming increasingly clear that provision of hand sanitisation systems is not going to be a short-term fix.
 Investment in robust and fully effective systems that will stand the test of time are going to be crucial to mitigating the risk of further outbreaks that can be costly for business and our long-term well-being.

 *The Steriloc Hand Sanitisation Systems range from £898 – £2,500 per unit and cost less than 1p per dispense.
 They are robust, vandal resistant and come with a 12-month guarantee.
 Apart from the Steriloc Shield, all models can be data enabled for auto-notifications when sanitiser levels are low.